The★tambourines: 2001-2003

-In December 2001, vocalist Ami participated in cover album Giza Studio R&B Respect Vol.1: Six Sisters Selection covering You Can't Hurry Love by The Supremes.
-On 15 December, Ami performed cover song in live house Pan Hill Koujou.
+In December 2001, vocalist Ami participated in cover album Giza Studio R&B Respect Vol.1: Six Sisters Selection covering "You Can't Hurry Love" by The Supremes.
+On 15 December, Ami performed cover song in live house Hills Pan Kōjō.
 DVD footage was released in February 2002.

 In February 2002, Mami with Toshikazu started broadcast their own music variety program "AMMY ROAD" on Music 727 Channel.

 In March 2002, they've release fourth single Stay Young.
 In the media it was promoted as an ending theme for Tokyo Broadcasting System Television television program Oujisama no Branch.
 The single was included in the Giza Studio's compilation album Giza Studio Masterpiece Blend 2002.

 In April 2002, they've released first studio album My Back Pages.
 Album track My back pages was in media promoted as a theme song for YTV television program Asa Ichi!.
 The album ranked #86 in Oricon Weekly charts and sold 2,750 copies.
 It was their only album which entered into Top 100 Oricon rankings.

 In June 2002, Ami participated in second cover album "GIZA studio MAI-K & FRIENDS HOTROD BEACH PARTY" covering Fun Fun Fun by The Beach Boys.
 In July, Ami performed this cover song twice in Giza Studio Hotrod Beach Party event in Awaji Yumebutai and Zushi Marina.
 On November the DVD footage was released.

 In July 2002, after one and half year of debut, their fifth single "Wonder Boy" has ranked first week #99 rank in Oricon rankings.
 In media it was promoted as an ending theme for Yomiuri TV television program BAN!BOO!Pain!!.
 The single was included in the Giza Studio's compilation album Giza Studio Masterpiece Blend 2002.

 In December 2002, they've released sixth single Atsui Namida.
 Atsui Namida received special mix in their upcoming studio album under subtitle album mix.

 In March 2003, they've released seventh single Afresh Wish.
 In the media it was promoted as ending theme for Tokyo Broadcasting System Television television program Sanma no Super Karakuri TV.
 The single was included in the Giza Studio's compilation album Giza Studio Masterpiece Blend 2003.

 In April 2003, they've released second studio album Dizzy Season.
 The album reached #115 on the Oricon charts in its first week.
 It charted for 2 week and sold more than 3,000 copies.

 In July 2003, Ami appeared as a guest in Wag live performance at live house Hills Pan Koujou GIZA studio presents THURSDAY LIVE "ROCK NIGHT".

 In August 2003, they've released eighth single Everything is nothing.
 In the media it was promoted as an ending theme for Yomiuri TV television program Pro no Doumyaku.
 The single was included in the Giza Studio's compilation album Giza Studio Masterpiece Blend 2003.

 In November 2003, they've release third studio album Home Again.
 It was their last album which enter to Top 200 Oricon Rankings.